IntelliProlog/IntelliProlog/doc/file_launcher/action.md

 We also create two static methods:

-+ `PrologConsoleProcessHandler run(Module module, String sourceFilePath, boolean withTrace)`, this method creates an instance of `PrologConsoleRunner`, tries to initialise and run our console runner and return the process handler for the runner.
++ `PrologConsoleProcessHandler run(Module module, String sourceFilePath, boolean withTrace)`, this method creates an instance of `PrologConsoleRunner`, tries to initialise and run our console runner and return the process handler for the runner, depicted in listing \ref{code:run-consolerunner}.
 + `GeneralCommandLine createCommandLine(Module module, String workingDir, String sourceFilePath, boolean withTrace) throws CantRunException`, this method creates our commandline.
 We check that we have a PrologSDK configured, we then create a [`GeneralCommandLine`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-dba03e40ff8fc26feb037493ca72af40c273dfa4/platform/platform-api/src/com/intellij/execution/configurations/GeneralCommandLine.java) and pass it our